 Opening hours, admission to the exhibition

 The exhibition "From Tournament to Carousel.
-Knights’ Games in Modern Europe" will be open on Tuesday, Wednesday, Thursday and Sunday from 10:00 to 16:00 and on Friday and Saturday from 10:00 to 17:00.
+Knights’ Games in Modern Europe" is open on Tuesday, Wednesday, Thursday and Sunday from 10:00 to 16:00 and on Friday and Saturday from 10:00 to 17:00.

 Entry with a ticket to the Museum of Hunting and Horsemanship – the Royal Łazienki Museum Branch, that is PLN 16 – normal ticket, PLN 8 – reduced ticket, PLN 1 – children aged up to 7 years and youth up to 26 years of age; on Friday admission is free.